stockparfait/experiments/distribution/README.md

 such as S&P500 or Nasdaq Composite 100.
 Such indexes are composed of stocks with the highest market caps, usually weighted by the market cap itself.
-Since most of market in terms of market cap is dominated by relatively few very large stocks, we may reasonably expect that the most traded stocks indeed fluctuate less and grow a bit better than the average liquid stock.
+Since most of market in terms of market cap is dominated by relatively few very large stocks, we may reasonably expect that the largest stocks indeed fluctuate less and grow a bit better than the average liquid stock.

+And indeed, GOOG (which somewhat resembles NASDAQ Composite 100) has `mean=0.06808%` and `mad=1.164%`, while FAANG stocks (META, AAPL, AMZN, NFLX, GOOG) jointly have the daily mean of `0.08894%` and MAD `1.814%`.

-The dataset I have does not provide daily prices for such indexes, but later in the study I will attempt to construct my own index based on the data I have, compare it with the standard indexes, and compute the average growth and volatility for it.
+The dataset I have does not provide daily prices for indexes, but later in the study I will attempt to construct my own indexes based on the data I have, compare it with the standard indexes, and compute the average growth, volatility and other interesting metrics for them.

 ## What about Normal?